 Beginning through advanced techniques of handbell ringing.
 Performances on campus and limited off-campus.
-Open to all students.
+Membership is by audition and space available.
 Fall, Spring

 Guitar Class

 An introduction to guitar emphasizing basic chords and strumming techniques that can be utilized in worship.
 Guitar must be provided by student.
 Spring even